 How Much Do Enamel Pin Badges Cost To Make?
 What is the true costs?

 This is a question we get asked a lot, the quick answer is there is no quick answer!
 We feel this is a positive, because it means there are more ways to customise your enamel pin badges, such as size, thickness, number of enamel colours, clutch type, plating type and the list goes on!
-When you start playing about with all of these options the price can switch up and down in an unlimited number of ways.
+When you start playing about with all of these options with our live price feature, the price can switch up and down in an unlimited number of ways.
 Let’s take a look at some of them here.

 Size of Your Enamel Pin Badges

 The size of your enamel pins is one of the first considerations you will choose.
 Such as 20mm, 30mm, 38mm, 50mm etc. We feel the most common sizes for enamel pins are between 20mm and 30mm.
 This range makes a great badge because they are very wearable.
 50mm badges tend to be the max size, unless they are intended for collection purpose.
 50mm badges tend to be more suited to sports and events like football, tennis, hockey and sporting tournaments.

 Why Else Is Size Important?

 Details.
 A small 20mm badge will struggle to hold the same amount of detail as a 50mm badge.
 This is because when designing enamel pins, the thinnest line we can use is 0.2mm for soft enamel, and 0.4mm for hard enamel.
 Hard enamel has to be 0.2mm thicker due to the fact that when we polish the badge down the lines can get ‘smudged’ out (custom hard enamel badges are effectively just custom soft enamel badges that are sanded and polished down to a smooth finish).
 But don’t worry, this ‘smudging is nothing anyone will notice.

 How Does This Effect Price?